 Crossbows developed from hand bows as a more user-friendly option for launching arrows in combat, hunting, and recreational target shooting.
 While simplification of use also meant a more complex and expensive device than a typical bow, it also meant that just about anyone could pick up a crossbow and be able to shoot accurately with just as little practice.
-In contrast, typical English longbow archers practiced for many years to effectively use their weapons.
+In contrast, for example, typical English longbow archers practiced for many years to effectively use their weapons.

 The Components of Crossbows